andrewsilva9/jekyll-theme-prologue/resume.md

 Atlanta, GA
 May 2017 -- Present

-I work as a research scientist in the [RAIL lab](http://www.rail.gatech.edu), primarily on bringing deep learning perception methods to robots.
+I work as a research scientist in the [CORE lab](https://core-robotics.gatech.edu/), previously in the [RAIL lab](http://www.rail.gatech.edu), primarily on differentiable decision tree architectures, formerly on bringing visual perception to robots.
 While here, I have:

+* Submitted a few conference papers, been accepted as a first author to AAMAS '19.
+* Developed a differentiable decision tree architecture to enable intelligent initialization, and gone to present this work at the Naval Applications of Machine Learning workshop.
+* Helped write and submit a journal paper which was accepted to the Special Issue on Artificial Intelligence for Human-Robot Interaction (THRI).
+* Wrote and presented a workshop paper at HRI '18.
 * Wrapped several state of the art deep networks in ROS for deployment to an autonomous robot.
 * Published a [new ROS package](http://wiki.ros.org/rail_face_detector) for real time face detection using a deep network, and improved [an existing ROS package](http://wiki.ros.org/rail_object_detector) for real time object detection.
 * Conducted two user studies to evaluate the performance of an experimental algorithm against a random baseline
-* Helped write and submit a workshop paper, two conference papers, and a journal paper.
-* Used deep networks to create video embeddings for a zero-shot learning project.
+* Helped on a zero-shot learning project which fused language and video to predict verbs from video without labels.

 ***
 #### GTA, Georgia Tech